Testosterone propionate/testosterone phenylpropionate/testosterone isocaproate/testosterone decanoate: Pharmacology

 They are provided as an oil solution and are administered by intramuscular injection.
 The different testosterone esters provide for different elimination half-lives in the body.
 Esterification of testosterone provides for a sustained but non-linear release of testosterone hormone from the injection depot into the circulation.
 Sustanon 100 is administered once every 2 weeks and Sustanon 250 is administered once every 3 to 4 weeks.

 Sustanon is the preferred method of testosterone replacement in the United Kingdom as detailed in the British National Formulary.
 There was a brief shortage of Sustanon 250 during late 2011, due to shifting of manufacturing site, and a further shortage in mid-2012 due to manufacturing problems.

-This form of testosterone is a popular choice of anabolic steroid among bodybuilders and athletes.
+This form of testosterone has long been a popular choice of anabolic steroid among bodybuilders while bulking.